-OFFICE OF THE GOVERNOR — News Release — Governor Ige announces pre-travel testing program for Hawaii arrivals delayed until September 1Posted on Jul 13, 2020 in COVID-19 News Releases, Latest News, Press Releases
+OFFICE OF THE GOVERNOR — News Release — Governor Ige announces pre-travel testing program for Hawaii arrivals delayed until September 1Posted on Jul 13, 2020 in COVID-19 News Releases, Latest Department News, Office of the Governor Press Releases

 HONOLULU – Gov. David Ige today announced he will delay the launch of the pre-travel testing program for incoming travelers to Hawai‘i.
 The program is now scheduled to begin on Sept.
 1. This means all travelers entering the State of Hawai‘i will be subject to the mandatory 14-day quarantine until Sept.
 1, when the pre-travel testing program is scheduled to begin.

 The governor made this decision in collaboration with Hawai‘i’s four county mayors.
 Several factors contributed to the decision to delay the pre-travel testing program.
 They include:

 - The continental U.S. (mainland) is seeing large, uncontrolled outbreaks in some of Hawai‘i’s main visitor markets, including California.
 Many of these communities are increasing restrictions and rolling back reopening plans.